Psychometric Testing

 Medicare does not currently provide rebates for psychometric assessment of IQ, academic performance, or attentional difficulties.

-Austism Spectrum Disorder (ASD) assessment.
-To obtain a Medicare rebate for the purpose of assistance with diagnosis or to contribute to the treatment and management plan for a Complex Neurodevelopmental Disorder such as ASD, a referral must be made by a paediatrician or psychiatrist.
+A medicare rebate scheme is available for the Autism Spectrum assessment.
+To obtain a Medicare rebate for the purpose of assistance with diagnosis or to contribute to the treatment and management plan for a Complex Neurodevelopmental Disorder such as Autism, a referral must be made by a paediatrician or psychiatrist.
 You can claim approximately $89.65 per session, across a maximum of four assessment sessions if the referred person is under the age of 25.

 Private Health Fund Rebates: